Maddy Westbeld

-Madeline Grace Westbeld (born February 10, 2002) is an American professional basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA).
+Madeline Grace Westbeld (born February 10, 2002) is an American professional basketball player for the Phoenix Mercury of the Women's National Basketball Association (WNBA).
 She played college basketball at Notre Dame.
 She played for Fairmont High School in Kettering, Ohio where she classified as a five-star recruit by ESPN.
-She was selected 16th overall by the Sky in the 2025 WNBA draft.
+She was selected 16th overall by the Chicago Sky in the 2025 WNBA draft.

 Early life and high school career

 Westbeld played for the Fairmont High School (Ohio) in Kettering, Ohio, she led the Firebirds to a 25–3 record and regional finals appearance in the OHSAA Girls Basketball State Championships in her senior year.
-As a junior Westbeld averaged 15.9 points and 10.4 rebounds, ultimately leading led her team in scoring, rebounds, assists, assist/turnover ratio, blocks and free-throw percentage.
+As a junior Westbeld averaged 15.9 points and 10.4 rebounds, ultimately leading her team in scoring, rebounds, assists, assist/turnover ratio, blocks and free-throw percentage.
 In her senior year in high school, Westbeld led her team in scoring (18.0) rebounds (11.2), assists (3.6), steals (2.8) and blocked shots (2.3).

 Westbeld was declared Gatorade Ohio Girls Basketball Player of the Year in 2020, becoming the first player from Fairmont to do so.
 Westbeld was also selected as the 2020 OPSWA Division I Player of the Year and was a First Team All-Ohio selection (Junior & Senior year).
 She was also selected for both the McDonald's All-American Game and Jordan Brand Classic.